hubvue/eschecker/README.md

 # eschecker
-Different versions of ECMAScript are compatible with the pre-release checker.
+Different versions of the ECMAScript syntax checker.